0neShot101/discord-bot-template/README.md

 cd discord-bot-template
 ```

 Now that I've walked you through, you can enjoy!
+ChatGPT also generated the JSDocs so its easier for you to understand